 - the ability to serve on committees or be a delegate at the Annual Representative Assembly (ARA) or conferences.

 - Typically, as a substitute teacher, you are considered to be a member of the local to which you contribute the most fees.

-For more information on substitute teachers, consult the monograph on substitute teachers.
+For more information on substitute teachers, consult the monograph, Substitute Teachers: Professional Replacements.